-TSYO rehearsals generally take place weekly between mid-September and the first week of May, from 2:30pm to 5:30pm on Saturday afternoons at the University of Toronto, Faculty of Music, in the Edward Johnson Building.
+TSYO rehearsals generally take place weekly between mid-September and the last week of April, from 2:30pm to 5:30pm on Saturday afternoons at the University of Toronto, Faculty of Music, in the Edward Johnson Building.

 TSYO members must bring their own music stand to every rehearsal.

 TSYO members are required to check email daily and note all schedule updates.
 Attendance at all rehearsals, concerts, masterclasses, and other activities is mandatory.
 All TSYO members are expected to continue their school music programs since the TSYO is meant to supplement such programs, not replace them.
 Attendance at all TSYO activities is mandatory.
 Members will not be excused for paid gigs.

 - Arrive at least 15 minutes before the beginning of the rehearsal to set up and warm up.

 - If you have forgotten or lost your music, contact the TSYO Manager in plenty of time before the beginning of the rehearsal.

 - A pencil (with eraser) should always be on everybody's music stand, and inside string players must mark their own parts as well.

 - The concertmaster will start tuning five minutes before the beginning of the rehearsal.
 Tuning should be fast and professional—no “warming up” here.

 - The rehearsal starts as soon as the conductor enters.

 - When the conductor stops the music, please stop immediately and do not finish the phrase.